Mori Calliope: Overview

 Mori Calliope's fictional lore describes her as the "Grim Reaper's first apprentice" who, due to slow business, had to start a career as a VTuber and collect souls.
 Her character is reminiscent of the shinigami.

-Mori is one of the five members of the agency's subgroup Hololive English: Myth.
+Mori is one of the five members of the agency's subgroup Hololive English: Myth, alongside Gawr Gura, Ninomae Ina'nis, Takanashi Kiara, and Amelia Watson.
 Her character designer is Yukisame.

 Career

 Mori Calliope made her debut along with the other members of Hololive English Myth on 12 September 2020.
 Her debut EP, Dead Beats, was released on 17 October 2020 and charted at #23 at the Oricon Digital Albums Chart.
 She released her first single "Cursed Night" on 2 November 2020.
 This was followed on 4 April 2021 with another EP, Your Mori.; it charted at #35 at the Oricon Albums Chart.

 In April 2022, Mori announced that she had signed with EMI Records, and that she would mark her major-label debut with her third EP, Shinigami Note.
 Released on 20 July 2022, Shinigami Note charted at #9 at the Oricon Albums Chart.
+On 21 July 2022, Mori's first solo concert, New Underworld Order, was held at Toyosu Pit in Tokyo.
+A Blu-ray of the concert was released on 3 May 2023.
 On 11 October 2022, it was announced that she would release her debut album Sinderella on 16 December; the album's themes include the seven deadly sins and personal guilt.
 It charted at #28 at the Oricon Albums Chart.
+In July 2023, she released "Future Island", a song commemorating Volume 106 of One Piece.
 On 18 August 2023, she released another EP, Jigoku 6; it charted at #16 on the Oricon Albums Chart.
+In December 2023, she won Best Music Vtuber at the 2023 Vtuber Awards.

+In March 2024, Mori and Warner Bros.
+Entertainment announced that she would be singing the ending theme for the anime Suicide Squad Isekai, titled "Go-Getters".
 In May 2024, it was announced that she would release her second major-label album, Phantomime, on 16 August.
+In October 2025, Mori announced that she would perform the second opening theme in Gachiakuta, titled "Let's Just Crash".
+In November 2025, it was announced that Mori would release her third major-label album, Disasterpiece, on 6 February 2026.